sergepaulc/ML-Class-for-Everyone/README.md

 # ML Class for Everyone

 ## A Gentle Introduction to Machine Learning for Everyone
-The goal of this class is to learn the fundamentals of ML technologies
+The goal of this class is to learn the fundamentals of ML technologies.

 There are six classes.
 Class 7 is a final project where students present a machine learning application.